liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-3-create-app.md

 # Step 3 - Create a Go App

-This workshop uses a Go application but you can chose your prefered language as long as there is a buildpack in IBM Cloud available.
+This workshop uses a Go application, but you can chose your preferred language as long as there is a buildpack in IBM Cloud available.
 More information on IBM Cloud Foundry can be found on the [product docs](https://cloud.ibm.com/docs/cloud-foundry-public).

-**Before we start to code, we need to initate `go modules`.
+**Before we start to code, we need to initiate `go modules`.
 To do this run the command `go mod init` from the root of the project.
 If you get an error, try and run `go mod init <path-to-project-folder>`**

-Now, lets create the test case.
+Now, let's create the test case.
 Open up the file `main_test.go` and copy in the code below.

 ```go
 package main